David-Reset/Concrete-Structures-Constructability-Framework/README.md

 - **Applicability and Limitations** — defines where the entry applies, lists factors the designer should check before applying the guidance, and provides a closing note framing the rating as a review prompt rather than a prohibition *(optional)*
 - **Recommended Actions** — what to do if you're in the concern or action required zone, given as a numbered list of practical options.
 Each action can be a short instruction or a structured option with a title and longer description *(optional)*
 - **Evidence Basis** — how the guidance was established *(optional)*
+- **Evidence Support** — a Low, Medium, or High indicator showing how much supporting information sits behind the entry.
+This does not rate whether the constructability issue is important or whether the guidance is mandatory; it indicates how mature and well-supported the entry currently is *(optional)*
 - **Examples** — real design drawings tagged as Concern, Acceptable, or Recommended *(optional)*
 - **Supporting Images** — images, excerpts, diagrams, or site photographs that support the evidence or show what the issue looks like in practice *(optional)*
 - **Related Entries** — links to other entries worth considering alongside this one (e.g. a chamfer detail and a drip groove on the same formed edge).
 Each link can carry a short note explaining why the other entry is relevant *(optional)*